 Florida is a great place to retire as it is the perfect balance between urban and beach life.
 Many surveys show how Florida has the highest rate of people aged 65 and above as residents — with one reason being its tax-friendliness.
 Florida also has several beaches, ranging from quiet refuges to active and exciting beach towns.

 Since Florida has become somewhat a melting pot of seniors from all over the place, there are many opportunities for social interaction with people who are on the same page as you.
-If you choose to live in a retirement community, there is also a whole range of them to choose from in Florida.
+If you choose to live in a retirement communityResidential communities with facilities and services tailored to high-functioning seniors who are ge..., there is also a whole range of them to choose from in Florida.

 North Carolina is another state with a great mix of city and urban life.
 Many of the state's landmarks and buildings still carry a historical, old-town charm, but there are also 300+ miles of beaches for those who want a refreshing break.
 The cost of living in North Carolina is lower than the nationwide average, especially for transportation, housing, and utilities.